 Alton Natural History Society organise regular talks and field trips in the Alton area.
 Talks at Alton Community Centre:- see https://www.facebook.com/groups/altonnaturalhistorysoc

 FROYLE RECREATION GROUND -Living Willow Dome maintenance, trim top growth, tie in loose rods.
 Weed around the trees planted previously and check the ties on stakes.
-Sunday 2nd March 2025 10am-12 and 2-4pm
+Saturday 28th February and Sunday 1st March 2026 10am-12.

 The wildflower areas on Froyle recreation ground provide nectar for bees and other pollinators as well as a colourful display for the community.
-We changed the cornfield annuals area to perennials last September and by sowing perennial seeds.
-A mixture of British native species that are different to the original wildflower area were sown thus increasing diversity and flowering times.
-This year’s annual cut and rake-up of the perennial meadow area is planned for Saturday 26th July 2025.
+This year’s annual cut and rake-up of the perennial meadow area is planned for Saturday 1st August 2026.
 Previously this area has grown well (see photos) after sowing in 2015 with the help of volunteers.

 Link to a map of public footpaths in Froyle parish.
 Check out our social networking on Instagram at instagram.com/froylewildlife/ or search the hashtag #froylewildlife.